spatialfruitsalad/polyRender/README.md

 # Poly Render
-This is a collection of various scripts, which can help you create nice images from poly files.
+This is a collection of various scripts and programs , which can help you create nice images from poly files.
 Poly files are the output of pomelo, which you can find at https://github.com/spatialfruitsalad/pomelo  or http://theorie1.physik.uni-erlangen.de/research/pomelo/index.html .

 ![test](https://cloud.githubusercontent.com/assets/17979038/25128693/dea86b48-243a-11e7-8a95-6b9cc504605d.png)